 Where the shores of Africa are lapped by the warm waters of the Indian Ocean...

-A Kenya beach stay is perfect for unwinding after a safari.
-Or to get away from grey days in the northern hemisphere.
+A Kenya beach holiday or vacation is perfect for unwinding after a safari.
+Or indeed, to get away from grey days in the northern hemisphere winter.
 There’s an enticing array of tempting, sand-ridden possibilities for a Kenya safari and beach holiday.
-These range from trendy beach resorts to atmospheric islands.
+These range from trendy beach resorts to atmospheric islands such as Lamu or Manda.

 The coral reef both protects the coast and offers great diving and snorkelling.
 Check out the Malindi Marine Reserve, with its coral reefs which extend to Watamu.